EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 at a mediocre university, has instead been harnessing fees in

-the order of millions of dollars
+the order of millions of dollars, still as a mediocre historian,

 but now with the additional "perk" that he has been involved